History of cheesemaking in Wisconsin: 19902020: Consolidation and industry changes

-Throughout the latter half of the 20th century, cheese factories in Wisconsin continued to consolidate and close, with the number of factories declining from 1,279 in 1950 to 126 by 1999.
+Throughout the latter half of the twentieth century, cheese factories in Wisconsin continued to consolidate and close, with the number of factories declining from 1,279 in 1950 to 126 by 1999.
 Cheese production was concentrated into large-scale cheese operations or small boutique factories.
 Large producers manufactured bulk cheddar, mozzarella, and American cheese, while small operations made lesser-used "specialty cheese," including varieties such as asiago, havarti, and gorgonzola.

 The Wisconsin Cheese Exchange, which had moved to Green Bay in 1956 and was renamed the National Cheese Exchange in 1974, continued its operations, selling cheese by the train car load.
 Nationwide prices for bulk cheese and by extension, the milk to produce it, were set by the Exchange.
 Following the reduction of milk price support via the Food Security Act of 1985 and the Food, Agriculture, Conservation, and Trade Act of 1990, as well as giveaways by the Reagan administration of cheese purchased by the Commodity Credit Corporation in the 1980s, milk and cheese prices became much more volatile.
 Only small amounts of cheese were actually sold on the Exchange, but the Exchange was susceptible to price fixing by large buyers, which affected cheese prices nationally on all markets.
 A 1996 study by researchers at UW-Madison found that Kraft Foods Inc. had engaged in such manipulation in the early 1990s.
 This price manipulation, which caused milk and cheese prices to drop significantly, led to the dissolution of the Exchange in 1997.

 The state continued to focus on quality and launched the first and only master cheesemaking program in the United States in 1994, graduating its first class of master cheesemakers in 1997.
 Cheese advocates sought to increase the production of artisan cheese in the state in the early 2000s, leading to the creation of the Dairy Business Innovation Center in 2004.
-The Center was funded by the federal government with money secured by U.S. Senator Herb Kohl.
-Between its founding in 2004 through its closure in 2012, the Center helped create 43 cheese factories in the state.
+The center was funded by the federal government with money secured by U.S. Senator Herb Kohl.
+Between its founding in 2004 through its closure in 2012, the center helped create 43 cheese factories in the state.
 By 2018, Wisconsin cheese factories produced more than 600 varieties of specialty cheese, approximately 50% of all specialty cheeses made in the United States.
 Wisconsin manufactured 3.36 billion pounds of cheese in 2019, accounting for 26% of all cheese produced in the United States and more than any other state.